Terror in a Texas Town: Plot

-The film opens with an unusual variation on movie Westerns show-downs: Johnny Crale (Nedrick Young), a gunfighter clad in black, stands in the middle of a street in fictional Prairie City, facing an opponent, George Hansen (Sterling Hayden), who is armed only with a whaler's harpoon.
-The credits then roll, followed by an extended flashback to the events leading up to this moment.
+Johnny Crale, a gunfighter clad in black, stands in the middle of a street in fictional Prairie City, facing an opponent, George Hansen, who is armed only with a whaler's harpoon.

-The wealthy McNeil (Sebastian Cabot) wants to control Prairie City and the land around it.
+In an extended flashback, we see the wealthy McNeil, who wants to control Prairie City and the land around it.
 He tries to burn out small ranchers and then hires gunfighter Johnny Crale—described as "Death walking around in the shape of a man"—to run them off.
 Crale, who wears a prosthetic right hand lost in a previous gunfight, has trained himself to be a deadly shot with his left hand.

-Swedish immigrant Sven Hansen (Ted Stanhope), who had once been a whaler, learns with his neighbor Jose Mirada (Victor Millan) that there is oil on their land.
-When Crale tries to coerce Sven into giving up his ranch, Sven refuses and Crale callously shoots him dead.
+Swedish immigrant Sven Hansen, who had once been a whaler, learns with his neighbor Jose Mirada that there is oil on their land.
+When Crale tries to coerce Sven into giving up his ranch, Sven refuses and Crale shoots him dead.

-The dead man's son, George Hansen, arrives in town and finds out that his father has died, but isn't sure how or why.
+The dead man's son, George Hansen, arrives in town and finds out that his father has died, but is not sure how or why.
 The sheriff is in McNeil's pocket and unwilling to help, but George is determined to take over his father's ranch and to find out who killed his father.
-George tries talking to Molly (Carol Kelly), Crale's female companion, who only tells him that she is loyal to Crale because he's even lower than she is.
+George tries talking to Molly, Crale's female companion, who only tells him that she is loyal to Crale because he is even lower than she is.
 George is set on by Crale and other men of McNeil, beaten unconscious, and dumped on a train leaving town.
 Coming to and in bad condition, George manages to walk back to the Mirada ranch, where he is cared for and told about the oil on his father's property.

 In the meantime, the sheriff has informed Crale that Mirada had witnessed the murder of George's father, so Crale also heads to the Mirada ranch.
 Crale promises to spare Mirada's life if he gets on his knees and pledges to be silent about the killing, but Mirada replies that he knows that Crale will kill him anyway and dies standing.
 When Crale returns to McNeil's hotel room, he seems shaken, explaining "I saw a man who was not afraid to die."
 He tells McNeil that he intends to quit, but when McNeil angrily protests, Crale shoots his employer.

 Now determined to avenge both his father and his friend, George meets Crale in the street armed only with his father's harpoon, returning the story to the opening scene.
 Crale shoots and wounds George, who still manages to hurl his own weapon and kill the gunslinger.